ycx12341/1D-sim-res-revisit-2022/README.md

 # 1D-sim-res-revisit-2022
- This folder contains some further analysis on the results published in Xiao et al. 2021
+This repository contains all the necessary MATLAB and R code used to conduct further analysis on the results presented in Xiao-et-al: "Calibrating models of cancer invasion: parameter inference using Approximate Bayesian Computation and gradient matching".

+See the README.md file of each folder for more details.